0x6de/TwitchKeyGrab/README.md

 # TwitchKeyGrab
-A simple nodejs app that try to automatically grab steam keys in a twitch chat.
+A simple nodejs app that try to automatically grab steam keys from twitch chat messages and redeem it on your steam account.

 #### built with
 * [tmi.js](https://github.com/tmijs/tmi.js)